S3-working-group/s3-practical-guide/docs/describe-organizational-drivers.md

 **Describe organizational drivers to understand, communicate and remember them.**

-Describing <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
+Describing <dfn data-info="Organizational Driver: A driver is a person’s or a group&apos;s motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.">drivers</dfn> may be done by a group or by an individual.
 Depending on their perspective, they may decide to explain a driver as a **problem** to solve or an **opportunity** to leverage.

-A simple way to describe a driver by explaining:
+A simple way to describe a driver is by explaining:

 -   **What’s happening...:**
     -   the **current situation**